Tuesday, December 20, 2022

 Casting the kid was challenging.
 While looking for a professional child actor, the famous Indian casting director Dilip Shankar (Ang Lee’s “The Life of Pi” and Wes Anderson’s “The Darjeeling Limited”) went to the

 Gujarati community.
 He found a confident kid named Bhavin Rabari, the son of a bus driver.
 The kid’s family belongs to a tribe outside the “caste system” of other communities.
-The people there feel proud of their roots, where they came from, and the opportunities they can get to accomplish their dreams.
+The people there feel proud of their roots, where they came from, and of the opportunities they have to accomplish their dreams.
 For Bhavin Rabari, the first movie he had ever seen in a cinema theater was his movie.

 Last Film Show

-Producer Dheer Momaya, Child actor Bhavin Rabari, director Pan Nalin "Last Film Show."
-Photo: Jose Alberto Hermosillo, CAA (Creative Artists Agency), Century City, Los Angeles, CA. FestivalinLA ©2022
+Producer Dheer Momaya, Child actor Bhavin Rabari, director Pan Nalin, “Last Film Show.”
+Photo: José Alberto Hermosillo, CAA (Creative Artists Agency), Century City, Los Angeles, CA. FestivalinLA ©2022

 LAST FILM SHOW (Chhello Show) Official Trailer

-“Last Film Show” Indian Child Actor Talks About his Experience Making the Film
+“Last Film Show” Indian Child Actor Talks About His Experience Making the Film

-Producer Dheer Momaya, Child actor Bhavin Rabari, director Pan Nalin "Last Film Show," and film critic Jose Alberto Hermosillo, CAA (Creative Artists Agency), Century City, Los Angeles, CA. FestivalinLA ©2022
+Producer Dheer Momaya, Child actor Bhavin Rabari, director Pan Nalin, “Last Film Show,” and film critic José Alberto Hermosillo, CAA (Creative Artists Agency), Century City, Los Angeles, CA. FestivalinLA ©2022

-Child actor Bhavin Rabari is Samay in “Last Film Show” and film critic Jose A. Hermosillo, CAA (Creative Artists Agency), Century City, Los Angeles, CA. FestivalinLA ©2022
+Child actor Bhavin Rabari is Samay in “Last Film Show” and film critic José A. Hermosillo, CAA (Creative Artists Agency), Century City, Los Angeles, CA. FestivalinLA ©2022

 Related Articles: